-The Quarantined is a punk rock/grunge/metal band out of Los Angeles, CA. Using many genre influences and multiple lyrical styles, this band creates vivid imagery in their emotionally charged, socially critical songs that bring a personal example for awareness of global issues in society through a captivating aggression.
+The Quarantined is a punk/grunge/metal band that uses multiple vocal styles to create vivid imagery in their emotionally charged, socially critical songs that provide a captivating musical aggression.

-Former students at Musicians Institute in Hollywood, Sean Martin, Kaspars-Lucey Grinbergs (pictured right), and Alex Diaz met through mutual friends while looking for work as musicians, and decided to start the band in 2010.
-The band's sound grew through college and internet radio play in 2011-14, and playing live around Los Angeles everywhere they could; the band embraced their different backgrounds and created a unique sound as a group by recording at Psycho Monkey Records, which would become their self-titled EP.
+All Former students at Musicians Institute in Hollywood, CA, Sean Martin, Kaspars-Lucey Grinbergs, and Alex Diaz (pictured right) met through mutual friends, and decided to start the band in 2010.
+The band's sound grew through college and internet radio play in 2010-13.
+Playing live around Los Angeles everywhere they could, the band embraced their different musical backgrounds by recording at Psycho Monkey Records for months in 2013, which would become their self-titled EP.

 In 2014, The Quarantined stayed busy playing shows at bigger local LA venues like the House of Blues-Sunset, Loaded, and Infusion Lounge at Universal Citywalk.
-Their song, Point the Finger, released by Lucent Records, was nominated by Pure M Magazine (Ireland) for Best International Act 2015.
-That year, Sean penned a poignant 8-part blog about the music industry and their passage through it to create their music through adversity from PTSD, called Music in the Digital Era.
+Their song, Point the Finger, released by Lucent Records, was nominated by Pure M Magazine (Ireland) for Best International Act in 2015.
+That year, Sean penned a poignant 8-part blog about the music industry and their challenge of "creating something from nothing", called Music in the Digital Era.
 They hired director John Rael to make their first music video for "Point the Finger", (edited by Alex).

-- Alex, as well as being a talented bassist, guitarist, songwriter, photographer, and luthier, he is working on starting his own personally crafted guitar and bass business, making each instrument from scratch and by hand from unique woods.
-Originally from Guadalajara, Mexico, he has been known to travel the world to explore, taking pictures and training Muay Thai (in Thailand), with a growing interest in travel photography and filming.
+Alex, as well as being a talented bassist, guitarist, songwriter, photographer, and luthier, making each instrument from by hand from unique woods.
+Originally from Guadalajara, Mexico, he has been known to travel the world to explore, taking pictures, and training Muay Thai (in Thailand), with a growing interest in travel photography and filming.

 - Jeremy is a guitarist with a distinct voice that is versatile, technically awesome and immediately endearing.
-With his band The Hushdown he plays Sitar, Mandolin, Banjo and guitars.
+With his band The Hushdown he plays Guitars, Sitar, Mandolin, and Banjo.
 He also is a Master Luthier who studied at John Marshall International Luthier Academy, and he even makes his own pedals and guitars.
 A Musicians Institute Alumni, his command of music is enthralling.
 Jeremy is also an expert on American Civil War History, and enjoys growing hot peppers.